 Small villages surrounded by vineyards and orchards with snow-capped mountains in the back.
-It is hard to believe that this seemingly peaceful place can get pretty violent at times.
+It is hard to believe that this seemingly peaceful place had some pretty violent times in the past.

 Now everything was quiet.
 Although we passed several Syrian refugee tent camps that are a strong reminder of the political turmoil across the border.
-The fertile soil is apparently also good for growing hashish and opium poppies and the Beqaa valley has a long history of illicit drug trade.
+The fertile soil is apparently also good for growing hashish and opium poppies and the Bekaa valley has a long history of illicit drug trade.

-The best Roman ruins in Lebanon
+Roman ruins in Baalbek

-The ruins were well worth the visit and much better than any Roman ruins left in Rome itself.
-Where else can you wander around alone through ruins so well-preserved that it is like travelling back in time.
-The Greek and Romans called it the city of the sun (Heliopolis).
-The acropolis has several temples of which the temple of Bacchus is one of the best.
+The Roman ruins in Baalbek were well worth the visit and much better than any of the ruins left in Rome itself.
+Where else can you wander around alone through a Roman temple complex so well-preserved that it is like travelling back in time.
+It reminded me of Jerash in Jordan, but then without the tourist crowds.

-Back from Baalbek to Beirut
+Back to Beirut

-We quickly found a bus to Beirut.
+I quickly found a bus back to Beirut.
 This time the van filled up pretty quickly and it seemed our driver was in a hurry.
 He was driving on full speed on a back road through the mountains.
 He made it to Beirut in almost two hours, but this was probably the most dangerous experience of the day.